 Officer Mick Carrasquel is assigned to the Campbell Co.
-Middle School on a full-time basis as the Resource Officer for the school.
+Middle School on a full-time basis as the Resource Officer.
+Officer Lisa Grisik is the full-time SRO at Campbell Ridge Elementary school.
 The School Resource Officer program is a joint cooperative effort between the Campbell Co.
 Board of Education and the City of Alexandria, and is a valuable program not only for added security at the schools, but to also handle any day-to-day incidents at the school that would require police attention.
-Officer Vinson serves as an advisor to the students on any concerns they may have outside the school setting.
+Officer Carrasquel serves as an advisor to the students on any concerns they may have outside the school setting.
 Officer Carrasquel also works with students who attend the Campbell Co.
 Day Treatment Educational Center (located in the former Alexandria Elementary building)

 The School is the Community and the Community is the School